MaximeLionel/csapp/3_4 Accessing Information.md

 ## popq instruction
 * `popq %rax` is equivalent to the instructions:
 ```
-	movq (%rsp),%rax ; Read %rax from stack
+	movq (%rsp),%rax ; Pop the data on topmost stack to %rax
-	addq $8,%rsp     ; Increment stack pointer
+	addq $8,%rsp     ; Shrink stack by increasing stack pointer
 ```

 ![[image-20240315151819248.png]]
 * The first two columns illustrate the effect of executing the instruction `pushq %rax` when `%rsp` is 0x108 and `%rax` is 0x123.
-* Firstly `%rsp` is decremented by 8, giving 0x100, and then 0x123 is stored at memory address 0x100.
+* Firstly `%rsp` is decremented by 8, giving 0x100, and then 0x123 is stored at memory address 0x100, by executing `pushq %rax`.
 * Secondly, value 0x123 is read from memory and written to register `%rdx`.
-Register `%rsp` is incremented back to 0x108.
+Register `%rsp` is incremented back to 0x108, by executing `popq %rdx`.